learn-co-curriculum/objc-GraphPlotter-Part1/README.md

 ## Resources

-If you need a reminder on how to make things IBInspectable and IB_DESIGNABLE, check out [an article](http://nshipster.com/ibinspectable-ibdesignable/).
+If you need a reminder on how to make objects `IBInspectable` and views `IB_DESIGNABLE`, check out [an article](http://nshipster.com/ibinspectable-ibdesignable/).

 ## Hints